+METRC stands for Marijuana Enforcement Tracking Reporting Compliance and is a cannabis compliance system put in place to meet individual reporting requirements required by each state that subscribes to the system.
 METRC is not new to anyone involved in the hemp or marijuana industry.
-Marijuana Enforcement Tracking Reporting Compliance is a compliance system put in place to meet individual reporting requirements required by each state that subscribes to the system.
 This of course is the system in a ‘nutshell’, it is really a very elaborate cannabis tracking and inventory system that assists in monitoring product from day one throughout the sales process.
 The system works to help maintain compliance by tagging and identifying products and plants throughout the entire production and sales cycle for all product sold.

 Along with the compliance feature of the cannabis track and trace system is the point of sale platform or POS which assists in monitoring the transportation as well as the sale of medical marijuana or recreational cannabis.

 A third party company Franwell, which has been contracted by Colorado and other states to handle their “seed to sale tracking” for various regulatory agencies like the Colorado Marijuana Enforcement Division, is the company which designed and supports METRC.
 The system offers an online web based software for growers, distributors and retailers to update inventory and progress all cannabis compliance from seed to sale.
 Under the system, each plant and package is assigned specific RFID tags which are only distributed by METRC.
 This is how each plant’s progress is tracked through the system.

 Higher Yields Consulting offers professional reconciliation services.
 Don’t get lost in the dark, have us help you with all of your training too!